Emilia Clarke: 2012–2021: Varied roles, franchise films, and publishing

-2022–
+2022–present: Expansion into other franchises and independent cinema

 In 2022, Clarke was cast in the animated film The Amazing Maurice.
 The film, which is an adaptation of The Amazing Maurice and His Educated Rodents by Terry Pratchett, was released in the United Kingdom on 16 December 2022 and in the United States on 3 February 2023.
 In January 2023, Clarke starred in and executive produced The Pod Generation.
 The film had its premiere at the Sundance Film Festival and was directed by Sophie Barthes.

 Clarke was cast as the lead in the English language adaptation of the 2015 Korean romantic comedy The Beauty Inside.
 As of October 2019, the film was yet to begin production.
 It was announced in May 2019 that Clarke is set to play the English poet Elizabeth Barrett in the film Let Me Count the Ways, which The Wife director Björn Runge was set to direct.

-In April 2021, Clarke joined the cast of Secret Invasion for Disney+, set in the Marvel Cinematic Universe.
-The show premiered on 21 June 2023.
-In October 2021, Clarke was cast to portray Jean Kerr, wife of Joseph McCarthy, in a biopic titled McCarthy.
+Clarke played G'iah in Secret Invasion for Disney+, set in the Marvel Cinematic Universe (2023).
+In October 2021, Clarke was cast as Jean Kerr, wife of Joseph McCarthy, in a biopic titled McCarthy.
 In October 2022, it was announced that Clarke is set to play Irish author Constance Lloyd in director Sophie Hyde’s film An Ideal Wife.

+In 2026, Clarke starred in and executive produced the Cold-War era drama Ponies.
+Variety praised the series as an endearing spy caper that allowed Clarke to show her range.
+Clarke's on-screen chemistry with co-star Haley Lu Richardson was also praised with Collider contributor Tania Hussain writing "Clarke and Richardson drive the series with an electric chemistry and partnership that feels well-earned".